njadid/asynch_py/docs/install.md

 The ASYNCH source code is available in a repository hosted by GitHub Downloading the code from the repository requires the use of Git See Section 2 2 1 The source code can also be downloaded directly from GitHub as a zip file.

 Once the source code is downloaded (and extracted from the zip fle, if needed), go to the directory where you downloaded the ASYNCH source code The ASYNCH library can be compiled with make ASYNCHLIB will create the library libs/libasynch.so in the ASYNCH directory, which contains the C interface routines.
 Using the command make ASYNCHLIB PY will compile the source code and create the library libs/libasynch py.so in the ASYNCH directory, which contains the Python interface routines See Section 9 2 for a list and description of these routines.
-Typing "make ASYNCH" will compile the basic simulation program If using your own computer, modifcations to the makefle may be necessary depending upon the location and names of the programs and libraries installed from Section 2 1
+Typing "make ASYNCH" will compile the basic simulation program If using your own computer, modifcations to the makefile may be necessary depending upon the location and names of the programs and libraries installed from Section 2 1.

 If the source code is ever updated, you may want to run `make clean` before recompiling.
-This removes all binaries and object fles of the old version.
+This removes all binaries and object files of the old version.
 Once compiled, ASYNCH can be run with the command:

 ```
 mpirun -np <number of processes> <path>/asynch < gbl flename>